jimsmith/miniconda2/README.md

 Time to get you up and running about 7 minutes.

+The following is for my needs and works on CentOS 7.4 (64bit) OS

 ### Get into my home directory and create directory
 ```